Date of use : 1923 Germany

 Collection Theme: Photochemie publishing history, Anglo-German trade in photographic materials, postcard production, commercial ephemera of the 1920s

-Archival Significance: This 1920s envelope from Photochemie Berlin to The Thames Photographic Co. in England illustrates the cross-channel commercial connections in the photographic industry during the interwar period.
-Photochemie was a significant German publisher with its own gravure printing plant, known for its distinctive triangular logo on postcards from 1907 onward.
-The company's production of film star series (1914-1919) reflects early celebrity culture and the popularization of cinema.
-While the recipient company, Thames Photographic Co., remains obscure, this item provides material evidence of Photochemie's business outreach to the UK market.
-The envelope itself, bearing the company's triangular logo, serves as a primary source for understanding the branding, marketing, and distribution networks of European photographic publishers in the 1920s.
+Archival Significance: This 1920s envelope documents cross-channel commercial connections in the photographic industry.
+Photochemie, a German publisher with its own gravure printing plant, used its distinctive triangular logo for branding.
+The company's film star series (1914-1919) reflects early celebrity culture.
+This item provides material evidence of Photochemie's business outreach to the UK market, illustrating branding and distribution networks of European photographic publishers in the 1920s.

 Research Note: